-The organ, soloist or choir can play or sing one or two pieces during the signing (it takes about 5 minutes) including Ave Maria (note TWO versions are popular – by Schubert and Bach-Gounod), Panis Angelicus (Franck), Jesu, Joy of Man’s Desiring (JS Bach), Pie Jesu (Fauré – although actually from a Requiem!).
-Many other pieces may be suitable – Ave Verum (Mozart or Elgar), The Lord Bless you and Keep You (Rutter).
+The organ, soloist or choir can play or sing one or two pieces during the signing (it takes about 5 minutes).
+Solo pieces include Ave Maria (please note two versions are popular: Schubert and Bach-Gounod), Panis Angelicus (Franck), Jesu, Joy of Man’s Desiring (JS Bach – solo or choir), Pie Jesu (although actually from a Requiem) by Fauré and the version by Andrew Lloyd Webber (ideally with two soloists but can be done with one).
+If you have a choir, suitable pieces include Ave Verum (Mozart), The Lord Bless you and Keep You (Rutter).
 The organist can play instrumental versions of most of the above or other suitable organ music.
 A hymn is also possible, but as you will be occupied doing the signing, you may prefer not to have one here.

 Exit of the Bride and Groom

 The traditional choice, the Wedding March from ‘A Midsummer Night’s Dream’ by Mendelssohn is still the most requested.
 Also very popular (and quite spectacular on our organ) is the Toccata from ‘Organ Symphony No5’ by Charles-Marie Widor.
 Handel’s Hornpipe from the Water Music is also popular, as is the Rondeau-Fanfare by Mouret, LaRejouissance from Handel’s Fireworks Music, and again by Handel, the Hornpipe from the Water Music.
 There are also Toccatas and other festive pieces which may be suitable – please ask.
 In addition, many of the pieces mentioned as entrance pieces would be equally suitable to go out to.